wp-plugins/wp-search-live/README.txt

 == Description ==

 WP Live Search is a search plugin for WordPress that returns results as the user types for what they are looking.
-It currently supports posts and pages with support for custom post types coming with the next update.
+It supports posts, pages, and custom post types.

 This is very much a working prototype, so please log any issues you find on the Github repo below.

 [https://github.com/bearded-avenger/wp-live-search](https://github.com/bearded-avenger/wp-live-search)

+WP REST API plugin required!

 Add the shortcode `[wp_live_search]` to a page or something.
 There's a few shortcode attributes that you can use, and are as follows: